lottehime/ACNH-Pattern-Dump-Index/README.md

 _This is a fan project undertaken with fair use in mind and in good faith towards the rights holders.
 Neither the project, nor I have any relation or affiliation to the above owners and/or rights holders._

-_Any issues, please kindly let me know_
+_Any issues, please kindly let me know._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>